Bathysoma

+Bathysoma is an extinct genus of marine lampriform ray-finned fish from the early-mid Paleocene.
+It contains a single species, B. lutkeni from Sweden.
+Its fossils are common in exposures of the Danian København Limestone Formation at Limhamns kalkbrott, one of the largest quarries in northern Europe.
+A single specimen is also known from an erratic boulder from the Selandian Lellinge Greensand Formation of southern Sweden.

-Bathysoma lutkeni is an extinct lamprid from the Danian age of Sweden, and is the second oldest lamprid known, after Nardovelifer of Campanian/Maastrichtian Italy.
+It is the second oldest lampriform known, after Nardovelifer of Campanian/Maastrichtian Italy.
 B. lutkeni has a disk-shaped body and an elongated head.
 It was originally described as a menid bony fish.
 Later, it was described as being a basal snake mackerel.
-Eventually, anatomical similarities with the Turkmenids were noted, and B. lutkeni is now regarded as an extremely basal lamprid.
+Eventually, anatomical similarities with the turkmenids were noted, and B. lutkeni is now regarded as an extremely basal lamprid.